Harrison Alley

 On the other hand, many people still don’t understand blogs, let alone how they can pay the bills.

-Value
+Value Added

 Blogging has the opportunity to add value to people’s lives.

-Failure
+Likelihood of Failure

 Failure in blogging typically just means giving up.

-Like I mentioned above, the longer you stick with creating high-quality blog content consistently, the higher the likelihood you will make money.
+As I mentioned above, the longer you stick with creating high-quality blog content consistently, the higher the likelihood you will make money.

-So usually the ones who fail in blogging are the ones who give up.
+So usually, the ones who fail in blogging are the ones who give up.

 And although you may end up having learned a lot about the mechanics of trading and about finance, at best, these skills set you up for a career in finance.